carloszimm/gh-mining-msr22/README.md

 Where, _[rx library]_ = {RxJava, RxJS, RxSwift}

 ---
+##### generate_utilization
-* **generate_utilization** - Script to generate a chart showing the percentage of utilization when combine all frequencies from operators of the three studied libraries (not present in the paper only the percentage).
+Script to generate a chart showing the percentage of utilization when combine all frequencies from operators of the three studied libraries (not present in the paper only the percentage).
 ```sh
 node generate_utilization
 ```
 &ensp;:floppy_disk: By the end of execution, the result is placed in `/scripts/charts/results/utilization`

 ---
+##### generate_utilization_distribution
-* **generate_utilization_distribution** - Script to generate a chart showing the percentage of utilization of the operators in each Rx library: RxJava, RxJS, and RxSwift.
+Script to generate a chart showing the percentage of utilization of the operators in each Rx library: RxJava, RxJS, and RxSwift.
 ```sh
 node generate_utilization_distribution
 ```